-IFRS financial liabilities other than amounts owed to credit institutions include financial reinsurance liabilities of £130 million.
+IFRS financial liabilities other than amounts owed to credit institutions include financial reinsurance liabilities of £98 million.
 For the purposes of Solvency II reporting, amounts owed in respect of financial reinsurance are included within the BEL calculation and classified within technical provisions rather than financial liabilities, as they are under IFRS.

-Leasing arrangements and the impact of adopting IFRS 16 are detailed in section D.1.3, with further information provided in note 14 of the Company's financial statements.
+Leasing arrangements are detailed in section D.1.3, with further information provided in note 14 of the Company's financial statements.